Insects in the Garden

 - Physical barriers can limit our competition’s opportunities as well.
 Cutworms wrap around the slender stems of new transplants such as broccoli and cut them off at the knees, as it were.
 A strip of cardboard pressed into the soil as a collar around each transplant will deter the cutworms until the stems are larger and tougher.
 Row covers of spun-bonded fabric—which allow entry of rain, air, and sunlight—block access by insects until new plantings are less vulnerable.
 Finely crushed egg shells scattered in a wide band around transplants or tender crops like lettuce help deter slugs, for whom crawling over the sharp fragments is like walking over gravel barefoot for us.
 (The shells feed the planting with calcium as well.)

-- Dodgeball: We might time planting of a crop to miss a critical “window of opportunity” of a problem species.
-The squash vine borer gets its start from a winged female who lays her eggs on the stems at soil line.
-Planting before or after the two or three week period when the gravid females are active gives borer-free crops.
+- Dodgeball: We might time planting a crop to miss a critical “window of opportunity” of a problem species.
+The squash vine borer gets its start from a winged female who lays her eggs on the stems at the soil line.
+Planting before or after the two or three-week period when the gravid females are active gives borer-free crops.

 It is not the basic insect diversity strategy which is difficult, but the discipline to avoid “going nuclear” with toxic responses even if a particular insect surges temporarily beyond acceptable levels of feeding.
 For a couple of years in my garden harlequin bug, which had never been a problem for me, shut down production of radishes and turnips—one hundred percent.
 Even at that level of damage, I refused to jeopardize garden diversity in an attempt to gain temporary relief from the harlequin bug.
 The next season, some balance re-asserted itself—the harlequin was still present, but only in modest numbers—and I was eating radishes and turnips again.
 Meanwhile, populations of other competitors such as cabbage worm had continued their decline each season.